Dae Hyun Kim

 Stanford (during PhD):

-I am an assistant professor at Yonsei University and one of the faculty members leading the Human-Data Interaction Lab (HDIL).
 My research interest is in the intersection of Human-Computer Interaction (HCI), Human-AI Interaction (HAI), and Data Visualization.
-Specifically, I am interested in understanding human-human (e.g., author-reader) and human-AI communication and collaboration around data and/or in other non-verbal contexts (e.g., metaverse, AI application planning), and building systems to support the process.
+Specifically, I am interested in building natural language tools in various multimodal contexts (e.g., data visualization, metaverse / hybrid space, UI/UX, AI application planning) via understanding how users communicate and collaborate around data in multimodal contexts and building systems to support these processes.

 Before joining Yonsei University, I was a postdoctoral researcher at KAIST, working with Prof. Juho Kim.
 I completed my PhD in Computer Science at Stanford, with the mentorship of my advisor Prof. Maneesh Agrawala.
 My PhD work focuses on understanding the interactions between text and visualizations (dissertation).
 I did my undergrad in Computer Science at California Institute of Technology.